sammyhenningsson/hal_presenter/README.md

 end
 PostSerializer.to_hal   # => {"_links": {"self": {"href": "/posts/1"}}}
 ```
-The following options may be given to `::link`:
-- `embed_depth` - sets a max allowed nesting depth for the corresponding link to be serialized.
-See [`embed_depth`](#keyword-argument-embed_depth-passed-to-attribute-link-curie-and-embed).
-- `curie` - prepends a curie to the rel.
-- `title` - a string used for labelling the link (e.g. in a user interface).
-- `type` - the media type of the resource returned after following this link.
-- `deprecation` - a URL providing information about the deprecation of this link.
-- `profile` - a URI that hints about the profile of the target resource.

 When a block is passed to `::link`, the return value of that block is what ends up as the href of the link.
 ``` ruby
 class PostSerializer